its-jefe/Mars-Report/README.md

 ![DAILY MARS FORECAST](./assets/images/Mockup.png)

 ### if we have more time
 - Include a location of the rover with a 3D Mapping of mars
+- Fix the issue of deselection of dates onBlur

 ---